cltdsa/NCPiedmontDSA.github.io/about.md

 > DSA carries on a fine old American tradition— the tradition carried on by Eugene Debs, Mother Jones, Elizabeth Cady Stanton, and thousands more.
 I am proud to be a member.
 >
 > --Barbara Ehrenreich, DSA Honorary Chair

+[Join DSA](https://dsausa.nationbuilder.com/join) and be part of the movement for democratic socialism.